What are voice disorders?

 You may have tension or pain in your throat while speaking, or feel like your voice

 box is tired.
 You may feel a lump in your throat when swallowing.
 Or you may feel

 pain when you touch the outside of your throat.

 If you have a voice change that lasts for a few weeks, your healthcare provider may

-send you to see an ear, nose, and throat specialist (otolaryngologist).
+send you to see an ear, nose, and throat doctor (ENT or otolaryngologist).
 This doctor

 will ask you about your symptoms and how long you've had them.
-He or she may check
+They may check your

 Laryngoscopy.
 This lets the doctor view the throat.
 With indirect laryngoscopy, the healthcare provider